 Electronics

-Keep all of your electronics, including chargers, with you in your carry-on, as you will need your iPad or laptop to access the movies and your airline’s app.
+Keep all of your electronics, including camera and chargers, with you in your carry-on, as you will need your iPad or laptop to access the movies and your airline’s app.
 You will also want your ear buds or headphones close at hand, as most airlines now charge for these.
 When arriving at your destination these items should also be kept in a locked safe.

-Just One Tip: Charge your phone prior to boarding the plane to ensure that it is fully (or mostly) charged when arriving at your destination.
+Safety Tip: Charge your phone prior to boarding the plane to ensure that it is fully (or mostly) charged when arriving at your destination.
 This is especially essential if travelling solo.

 Medicine